redsolver/social-dac/README.md

-# Feed DAC
+# Social DAC

-**Documentation for the Feed DAC is available here: https://github.com/redsolver/feed-dac-library**
+**Documentation for the Social DAC is available here: https://github.com/redsolver/social-dac-library**

 Forked from Content Record DAC.
 The README below is not modified yet.